webofdata/specification-archived/specification.md

 ##### X-WOD-DSP-FEED-TYPE

-The response MUST include a `X-WOD-DSP-FEED-TYPE` header.
+The response can include a `X-WOD-DSP-DATASET-RESET` header.
 The header can have one of the following values:

-  - incremental
+  - false (default)

     Meaning that the set of subjects in the list can replace the subject representations the client already has stored.

-  - full
+  - true

     Meaning that the client should delete all local data and replace it with what it receives.